0xJayOnchain/Blockchain-Analytics/README.md

 # Blockchain-Analytics

 ## Overview
-This repository contains a collection of articles and SQL queries designed for blockchain data analysis.
+This repository contains a collection of SQL queries designed for blockchain data analysis.
 The queries help extract insights about network activity, user behavior, and transaction patterns across various blockchain networks.

+These queries are built with Dune Analytics in mind.

 ## Purpose
 This repository serves as a toolkit for blockchain analysts, researchers, and developers who need to: